Khalid bin Hamad Al Khalifa

-Khalid bin Hamad Al Khalifa (خالد بن حمد آل خليفة; born 13 September 1989) is a member of the Bahraini royal family, and a Bahraini military officer.
-He is the fourth line of the heir apparent.
+Khalid bin Hamad Al Khalifa (خالد بن حمد آل خليفة; born 23 September 1989) is a member of the Bahraini royal family, and a Bahraini military officer.
+He is the fifth son of King Hamad bin Isa Al Khalifa.

 Early life and education

-Khalid bin Hamad was born on 13 September 1989, the fifth son of the Bahraini ruler, King Hamad, with Sheia bint Hassan Al Khrayyesh Al Ajmi of Kuwait, the king’s second wife.
+Khalid bin Hamad was born on 23 September 1989, the fifth son of Bahraini King Hamad and Sheia bint Hassan Al Khrayyesh Al Ajmi of Kuwait, the king’s second wife.

 He attended Ibn Khuldoon National School and then graduated from Royal Military Academy Sandhurst in August 2008.

 Career

-He is a military officer with the rank Major and command Royal Guard's Rapid Intervention Force.
+He is a military officer with the rank of Major and commands Royal Guard's Rapid Intervention Force.
 He is the president of the Bahrain Royal Equestrian and Endurance Federation and the first deputy chairman of the Supreme Council for Youth and Sports.

 Mixed Martial Arts

-He partook in two amateur MMA bouts in 2016 and 2017, winning his debut via TKO in the first round against Aditya PS, and his second bout via unanimous decision against Manish Kumar.
+From 2016-2017, Al Khalifa participated in two amateur MMA bouts, winning his debut via TKO in the first round against Aditya PS, and his second bout via unanimous decision against Manish Kumar.

 Personal life

 Khalid bin Hamad married Sahab bint Abdullah Al Saud (born 14 February 1993), daughter of Saudi Arabia's former ruler King Abdullah, on 16 June 2011 in Riyadh.
-Khalid and Sahab divorced in 2017.
-The couple had two sons:
+The couple divorced six years later, in 2017.
+They share two sons: